browserengineering/book/book/visual-effects.md

 is because `mix-blend-mode` is defined in terms of stacking contexts (see below for more on that topic).

+Here you can see that the intersection of the orange and blue[^note-yellow] rectangle renders as pink.
+Let's work through the math to see why.
+Here we are blending a blue color with orange, via the "difference" blend mode.
+Blue has (red, green, blue) color channels of (0, 0, 1.0), and orange has (1.0, 0.65, 0.0).
+The blended result will then be (1.0 - 0, 0.65 - 0, 1.0 - 0) = (1.0, 0.65, 1.0), which is pink.

+[^note-yellow]: The "difference" blend mode on the blue redctangle makes it look yellow over a white background!

 Implementing these blend modes in our browser will be very easy, because Skia supports these blend mode natively.
 It's as simple as parsing the property and adding a parameter to `SaveLayer`: